cofsbro/GameEngAssignment/README.md

 *My project:*

-The aim of my project was to create a dungeon crawler like the binding of isacc or the more simularly like the Stardew valley minigame journey of the prairie king where you face a wave of enemies comming at you to kill you, until you get a certain ammount of points from shooting to move on to the next room.
-Or die with a 3 lives system.
-If keep winning hopefully leads you to the boss room and fight it.
+The aim of my project was to create a dungeon crawler like the binding of isacc or the more simularly like the Stardew valley minigame journey of the prairie king where you face a wave of enemies coming at you to kill you in each room, until you get a certain ammount of points from shooting/surviving them to move on to the next room.
+If the enemy touches you, you will die instantly, therefore will try and implement a 3 lives system, including diffrent enemy types.
+If keep winning and move room from room will eventually hopefully lead you to the boss room and fight it.
 Use a top down camera view to emulate a 2D system using a grid movement system and using what we have learned in the labs

 *What the game will hopefully include:*